-“A 75-mile slow journey on an age-old route with a spectacular start: 2.5 miles from Bologna to Mount Adone under the longest arched gallery in the world“
+“A 75-mile slow journey on an age-old route with a spectacular start: 2.5 miles from Bologna to Mount Adone under the longest porticoed gallery in the world“

 It’s called Way of the Gods, and it’s as old as the hills.
-In ancient times, this path was part of the Etruscan road network and was used to connect the Tuscan cities to north Italy and to reinforce Etruscan dominance in northern Italy.
-According to historians, it was originally laid out between the 7th and 4th centuries BC, although it was the Roman engineers who then built it up.
+In ancient times, this path was part of the Etruscan road network and was used to connect the Tuscan cities to northern Italy in order to reinforce Etruscan dominance.
+According to historians, it was originally laid out between the 7th and 4th centuries BC, although it was Roman engineers who then proceeded with the actual construction work.

-In 187 bc, just a few years after the foundation of Bononia (Bologna), the Roman consul Caius Flaminius decided to enlarge the ancient Etruscan track for defensive purposes; the Flaminia Military Road (as it was known) served as a shortcut to move the Legions quickly from south to north, without having to go out of their way along the classic Via Flaminia.
+In 187 BC, just a few years after the foundation of Bononia (Bologna), the Roman consul Caius Flaminius decided to expand the ancient Etruscan route for defensive purposes; the Flaminia Military Road (as it was known back then) served as a shortcut to move the Legions of the army quickly from the south to the north, without having to use the longer Via Flaminia.

-With the fall of Roman empire, the imperial consular ways fell into disrepair, and the road lost part of its original surfacing.
-It was reduced to a path, although it remained a convenient route between the cities of Florence and Bologna until the modern roads took over.
-The Way of the Gods was rediscovered by a group of hiking enthusiasts in the 1980s, who spruced it up and renamed it the “Way of the Gods“, after the places it passes through – Mount Adonis, Mount Venere (Venus) and Mount Giunone (Juno).
+With the fall of the Roman empire, the route, along with other imperial consular roads, fell into disrepair.
+It was reduced to a simple path, although it remained a convenient route between the cities of Florence and Bologna until modern roads took over.
+The Way of the Gods was rediscovered by a group of hiking enthusiasts in the 1980s, who then restored it and renamed it the “Way of the Gods“, after the places it passes through – Mount Adonis, Mount Venere (Venus) and Mount Giunone (Juno).

 Services and practical information

-The Way of the Gods is fully signposted throughout and offers information about distances, walking times, and the places en route, including the path number.
-The official website has suggestions on where to eat and sleep.
+The Way of the Gods is signposted all the way through, with information about distances, walking times, and the places to visit along the road.
+The official website has also suggestions on where to eat and sleep.

 The Way is usually divided into 5 stages, and the website has plenty of tips on the sights to look out for as you go.